 Measure your basal body temperature

 Your body’s basal temperature will change when you ovulate.
 You are most likely to become pregnant two or three days before your temperature rises.
-To determine when your basal body temperature changes, you should record your temperature each day (at about the same time each day) and watch for a pattern to develop.
+To determine when your basal body temperature changes, you should record your temperature each day and watch for a pattern to develop.
 You’ll need a special thermometer to measure your basal body temperature and you must take your temperature at the same time each morning, usually when you wake up.
-Because you will need to time intercourse before the temperature increase, you will need to track it for a few months, in order to find a pattern.
+Because you will need to time intercourse before the temperature increase, you will need to track it for a few months to find a pattern.

 Observe your vaginal discharge

-When ovulating, your vaginal discharge, known as cervical mucus, will change in texture and consistency.
+When ovulating, your vaginal discharge will change in texture and consistency.
 Your discharge will become clear and slippery, like raw egg whites, as your body prepares to ovulate.
 After ovulation, the discharge becomes cloudy and thick, and then will disappear altogether.

 Use an ovulation test